 Looking for more delicious ways to celebrate St Patricks Day?
 Check out our St Patrick’s day meals here.

 Once you have your layers you can start decorating.
 You will need some Buttercream.
-If you have a favourite recipe use that ( and just add the Green Food dye and Peppermint Essence) or follow our buttercream recipe.
+If you have a favourite recipe use that but be sure to make this a stand out amongst St Patrick’s desserts by adding the Green Food dye and Peppermint Essence.

 1 3/4 cup butter, at room temperature